fronori/uniqlr/README.md

 So far, two functions: uniqro() and uniqle() are implemented.
 - uniqro() returns the unique row number and also row number of the specified column in a data frame/tibble.
 - uniqle() returns unique elements of specified column in data frame/tibble.
-Both functions works in a pipe-able fashion, as well as in the non-pipe manner.
+Note that both functions works in a pipe-able fashion, as well as in the non-pipe manner.

 # Example usages:
 ```